+Operating activities (\$3.95 million decrease): Operating activities refer to the cash generated in the normal service delivery functions of Council.
+The decrease in cash inflows is due to a decrease in the Victorian Grants Commission payment for 2017/18 and a reduction in expenditure in materials and consumables.
 The net cash flows from operating activities do not equal the surplus for the year as the expected revenues and expenses of the Council include non-cash items which have been excluded from the Cash Flow Statement.
 The budgeted operating result is reconciled to budgeted cash flows available from operating activities as set out in the following table.

-Forecast Actual 2016/17 \$'000 Budget 2017/18 \$'000 Variance \$'000 Surplus (deficit) for the year 2,528 492 (2,036) Depreciation 5,387 5,034 (353) Loss (gain) on sale of assets (110) (128) (18) Net movement in current assets and liabilities (258) (905) (647) Cash flows available from operating activities 7,547 4,493 (3,054)
+Forecast Actual 2016/17 \$'000 Budget 2017/18 \$'000 Variance \$'000 Surplus (deficit) for the year 2,528 (1,392) (3,920) Depreciation 5,387 5,034 (353) Loss (gain) on sale of assets (110) (128) (18) Net movement in current assets and liabilities (258) 79 337 Cash flows available from operating activities 7,547 3,593 (3,954)

-- Investing activities (\$3.02 million decrease): Investing activities refer to cash generated or used in the enhancement or creation of infrastructure and other assets.
+- Investing activities (\$3.95 million decrease): Investing activities refer to cash generated or used in the enhancement or creation of infrastructure and other assets.
 These activities also include the acquisition and sale of other assets such as vehicles, property, plant and equipment.
 The decrease is mainly due to the decrease in capital expenditure compared to 2016/17. - Cash and cash equivalents at end of the year (\$2.1 million decrease): Overall, total cash and investments is forecast to decrease by \$2.1 million from \$4.5 million to \$2.4 million as at 30 June 2018.
 This is regarded as the minimum level of cash Council must hold to meet the normal cash operating cycle of the business.